-Tailored Brands Inc (NYSE:TLRD), which is in the specialty retail business, and is based in United States, saw significant share price volatility over the past couple of months on the NYSE, rising to the highs of $26.3 and falling to the lows of $20.96.
-This high level of volatility gives investors the opportunity to enter into the stock, and potentially buy at an artificially low price.
-A question to answer is whether Tailored Brands’s current trading price of $23.02 reflective of the actual value of the small-cap?
+Tailored Brands, Inc. (NYSE:TLRD), which is in the specialty retail business, and is based in United States, received a lot of attention from a substantial price movement on the NYSE over the last few months, increasing to $12.23 at one point, and dropping to the lows of $5.26.
+Some share price movements can give investors a better opportunity to enter into the stock, and potentially buy at a lower price.
+A question to answer is whether Tailored Brands's current trading price of $5.56 reflective of the actual value of the small-cap?
 Or is it currently undervalued, providing us with the opportunity to buy?
 Let’s take a look at Tailored Brands’s outlook and value based on the most recent financial data to see if there are any catalysts for a price change.

 What kind of growth will Tailored Brands generate?

 Investors looking for growth in their portfolio may want to consider the prospects of a company before buying its shares.
-Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company’s future expectations.
-Though in the case of Tailored Brands, it is expected to deliver a relatively unexciting top-line growth of 0.6% over the next year, which doesn’t help build up its investment thesis.
-Growth doesn’t appear to be a main reason for a buy decision for the company, at least in the near term.
+Buying a great company with a robust outlook at a cheap price is always a good investment, so let’s also take a look at the company's future expectations.
+Tailored Brands’s earnings over the next few years are expected to increase by 31%, indicating a highly optimistic future ahead.
+This should lead to more robust cash flows, feeding into a higher share value.

 What this means for you: